joel-wlf/Abbreve-chrome-extension/README.md

   npm run build
 ```

-The build folder can now be importet as unpacked in the Chrome extension setting if developer mode is activated.
+The build folder can now be importet as unpacked in the chrome extension settings if developer mode is activated.

 ## License